ChainAgnostic/CAIPs/CAIPs/caip-285.md

 ## Privacy Considerations

 Managing authorizations within an existing session reduces the need to create multiple session identifiers, which can help minimize the exposure of session-related metadata.
-However, care must be taken to handle these methods in a way that does not inadvertently leak sensitive information.

 ## Changelog